Meningitis can be difficult to spot, particularly in the early stages, but it can strike quickly and kill within hours.

 Viral meningitis is very rarely life-threatening, but can still make people very unwell.
 Most children and young people will make a good recovery, but recovery can be slow.

 Bacterial meningitis can be fatal and needs rapid admission to hospital and urgent medical treatment.
-Whilst most children and young people will make a good recovery, around 10% will die and 15% will be left with lifelong disabilities.
+Whilst most children and young people will make a good recovery, around 10% will die and some will be left with lifelong disabilities.

 Find out more about the after-effects of meningitis and septicaemia.

 Some bacteria that cause meningitis can also cause septicaemia (blood poisoning).
 The rash associated with meningitis is actually caused by septicaemia.
 You should never wait for a rash, it can be a late sign or may not appear at all.
 Learn more about the rash and glass test.

 - Meningococcal bacteria are the most common cause of bacterial meningitis in the UK.
 One in four 15-19 year olds carry the bacteria in the back of their throats, compared to one in ten of the UK population, which puts them at greater risk

 - The five main groups of meningococcal bacteria that commonly cause disease are groups A, B, C, W and Y

 - You can carry the bacteria without becoming unwell (in most cases it will boost your natural immunity)

 - Meningococcal bacteria are passed from person to person by coughing, sneezing and intimate kissing.
 Increased social interaction in this age group means the bacteria can be passed on more easily

 - Students can be more vulnerable to meningitis because of living in more 'cramped' housing or halls of residence.
 In many cases, young people come together from all over the world to live, study and socialise together.
 They will be exposed to bacteria and viruses their bodies have not met before.
 This is why so many new students get ‘freshers' flu’

 - As early symptoms of meningitis can be similar to common illnesses such as flu or even a hangover, it’s easy to mistake meningitis for something else